Use SetAutoCalcFields for loops

-When CalcFields is called inside a loop, each iteration generates a separate SQL query per FlowField.
-This is a well-documented performance anti-pattern.
-Calling SetAutoCalcFields before the loop tells the runtime to include FlowField calculations in the main SELECT query that fetches each record, eliminating the extra round trips.
+When CalcFields is called inside a loop, each iteration issues a separate SQL query per FlowField.
+For a table with 10,000 records and 3 FlowFields, that is 30,000 additional round trips on top of the data retrieval itself.
+SetAutoCalcFields called before the loop tells the runtime to include the FlowField calculations in the main SELECT query, eliminating the per-iteration overhead entirely.

 Example